YD-UOM/NLTK/README.md

 ## Setup Windows

-1) Download the `python 3 exe installer` from https://conda.io/miniconda.html (If you are not sure and you are using windows 7,8,9 or 10, then use 64-bit exe installer)
+1) Download the `python 3 exe installer` from https://conda.io/miniconda.html (If you are not sure and you are using windows 7, 8, 9 or 10, then download the 64-bit exe installer)

 2) Run the exe installer and install using default choices.
 By clicking next.
 (The installation might take a few minutes if the computer is slow, you can click "Show Details" to see the installation progress.

-3) Open a program called `Select Anaconda Prompt`
+3) When installation is complete, find and open a program called `Select Anaconda Prompt` from the Windows Start Menu.

 This will open a black screen (it might keep blinking if the computer is slow).
 Wait until you can start typing